-The VAT payer is entitled to exercise, through their VAT return, the right to deduct input VAT with respect to taxable supplies received (including imported goods) and used for their own economic activities, if they have a valid VAT invoice.
+The VAT payer is entitled to exercise the right to deduct input VAT through their VAT return for taxable supplies received (including imported goods) and used for their own economic activities, provided they have a valid VAT invoice.

-If the amount of input VAT recoverable in the relevant VAT period exceeds the output VAT payable in that period, VAT in excess is refundable to the VAT payer within 30 days following the deadline for submitting a VAT return for the relevant VAT period.
+If the amount of input VAT recoverable in the relevant VAT period exceeds the output VAT payable in that period, the excess VAT is refundable to the VAT payer within 30 days following the deadline for submitting a VAT return for the relevant VAT period.

-Input VAT is not recoverable for supplies received regarding the provision of VAT-exempt supplies without the right for an input VAT deduction.
-If a VAT payer performs taxable and exempt supplies, it is entitled to claim partial recovery of the input VAT related to the inputs used for both types of supplies.
-This is calculated by multiplying the aggregate input VAT for the relevant tax period with the pro rata coefficient.
-The following taxable supplies are VAT-exempt without a right for input VAT deduction:
+Input VAT is not recoverable for supplies received in relation to the provision of VAT-exempt supplies without the right to an input VAT deduction.
+If a VAT payer performs both taxable and exempt supplies, they are entitled to claim partial recovery of the input VAT related to the inputs used for both types of supplies.
+This is calculated by multiplying the aggregate input VAT for the relevant tax period by the pro rata coefficient.
+The following taxable supplies are VAT-exempt without the right to an input VAT deduction: